Whangārei: Bus

 Northland Regional Council organises the CityLink bus service.
 This bus service runs eight urban bus routes, with bicycle racks from 1 October 2018.
-On 20 November 2019 Whangārei became the first city to use Bee cards.
+On 20 November 2019, Whangārei became the first city to use Bee Cards.
 2% of arrivals and 3% of departures in the Whangārei Central census area were by public bus in 2018.
-In other neighbouring census areas even fewer used buses.
+In other neighbouring census areas, even fewer used buses.

-Intercity operate 3 buses a day from Whangārei, taking about 3 hours for the 158 km to Auckland and 1hr 45mins to Kerikeri.
+Intercity operates 3 buses a day from Whangārei, taking about 3 hours for the 158 km to Auckland and 1hr 45 mins to Kerikeri.

 Railway

 Whangārei is connected to Auckland and Otiria by the North Auckland line, which carries freight only, the container transfer depot being at 33 Porowini Ave.
+From 1911 to 1933 it was also on the Onerahi Branch.

 Station

 The railway station lost its last scheduled passenger service on 15 September 1975, although a "with-car" (goods train with a carriage attached) service lasted until June 1976.

 Restoration of the station by its Men's Shed occupant began in 2014 and was largely complete by 2020.
 Its Type C design was protected by a NZHPT Category II listing on 24 March 2006 (List Number 7646).
 The station was opened by the Minister for Railways, Gordon Coates, on 11 March 1925.
 Predecessor stations had been opened in 1880 and 1903.
 The 1880 station was about 500 m to the north, near Walton Street.
+The station was enlarged and a refreshment room added in 1912.

-In 1929 the fastest train took 6hrs 14mins from Whangārei to Auckland.
-From 1956, railcars reduced the journey to 4hrs 10mins.
-In 1943 the distance was measured as 129 mi 31 ch.
+In 1929, the fastest train took 6 hrs 14 mins from Whangārei to Auckland.
+From 1956, railcars reduced the journey to 4hrs 10 mins.
+In 1943, the distance was measured as 129 mi 31 ch.

 Arts and culture

 The Whangārei Art Museum is located in the Town Basin.
 Artisan markets are held at the nearby Canopy Bridge.

-The Hundertwasser Arts Centre was built on the site of the former Northland Harbour Board building.
+The Hundertwasser Art Centre was built on the site of the former Northland Harbour Board building.

 The Quarry Arts Centre is located on the edge of the Western Hills in the Avenues.

-The Hātea Loop walkway is an accessible, circular walkway which connects Town Basin, William Fraser Memorial Park,Te Matau a Pohe, Canopy Bridge, Clapham’s Clocks and Reyburn House gallery.
+The Hātea Loop walkway is an accessible, circular walkway which connects Town Basin, William Fraser Memorial Park,Te Matau a Pohe, Canopy Bridge, Clapham's Clocks and Reyburn House gallery.
 The walkway offers marina views and various family friendly outdoor activities.

 The Whangārei Theatre Company (formerly WOADS) has been staging theatre productions in Whangārei since 1946.
 They have currently made their home at the Riverbank Centre in the town basin.

-Disruptive Performers (Theatre Group) was formed in 2019 and they staged their first production in November 2020.
+Disruptive Performers (Theatre Group) was formed in 2019, and they staged their first production in November 2020.

-Whangārei is home to many music organisations such as Whangārei Youth Music, the Northland Sinfonia, and Sistema Whangārei.
+Whangārei is home to many music organisations, such as Whangārei Youth Music, the Northland Sinfonia, and Sistema Whangārei.